SOCIAL MEDIA HEADSHOTS, PROFILE PICTURES & PORTRAITS

 Professional & Casual, Natural Headshots

-I specialize in approachable, professional images for business, corporate and executive profiles.
-I shoot outdoors, public spaces and clients sites (office or home).
+Approachable, professional images for business & creative individuals; I shoot outdoors, public spaces and clients sites (office or home).

 How To Pose For A Professional Social Media Portrait?